 - The Collaborative Competition is supervisor generated; you choose from an existing catalogue of projects.

-A masters is not a prerequisite for studying at the Wales DTP.
-A range of training programmes are available based on an assessment of the applicant’s prior learning and training needs.
-All studentships can be offered on a full or part time basis.
+A masters degree is not a prerequisite for studying in the WGSSS.
+A range of training programmes are provided by WGSSS university partners, as well as our external partners, to allow students to meet the training requirements for social science PGRs set out by ESRC.
+Required and recommended training is based on an individual Development Needs Analysis (DNA) which is an assessment of the applicant’s prior experience and training needs., matched to available training within WGSSS.
+All studentships are offered on a full or part-time basis.

 Types of Studentship